blight-js/rfcs/text/0001-variables.md

 I believe this is the best design for variables in a modern programming language.
 Explicitness is actually a friend and not a foe in this specific case.
 So many bugs come down to modifying a variable that you thought was static.

-If we don't use the `mut` keyword now, we would have to invent it down the line anyways.
-I think we should just get it over with now.

 # Prior art